 Silumgar enters as a 3/5; although his power may seem comparatively low, deathtouch automatically kills anything it fights, eliminating the problem.
 Even better, Silumgar lets you steal an opposing creature or planeswalker for as long as you control Silumgar!
 This is a fantastic trait that both removes an opposing force and gives its power to you.

 Prepare some hexproof or shroud-bestowing artifacts to ensure Silumgar sticks around long enough to employ your captured minion.

 8. Balefire Dragon

-Thus, if your opponent has no flying blockers, or if you make Balefire unblockable with certain equipment, it can easily exterminate your opponent's entire army when it damages them directly.
+Thus, if your opponent has no flying blockers, or if you make Balefire unblockable with equipment/auras, he can easily exterminate your opponent's entire army when he damages them directly.

 7. Atarka, World Render